philrz/super/book/src/super-sql/operators/aggregate.md

 a limit, then each aggregate's partial results are spilled to temporary storage and the results merged into final results using an external merge sort.

+>[!NOTE]
-> _Spilling is not yet implemented for the vectorized runtime._
+> Spilling is not yet implemented for the vectorized runtime.

 ### Examples